Broken Marriage?

 You might discover that your wife’s lack of desire has little to do with your appearance or worth.

+Perhaps she’s overwhelmed.
 Perhaps she’s emotionally exhausted.

-Perhaps unresolved issues have built up over time.
+And perhaps unresolved issues have built up over time.

 Perhaps she’s struggling with something she hasn’t been able to communicate.